patrickhladun/ci-project-01/README.md

 #### Surface
 [Back to Top](#table-of-contents)

 - **Visual Design**: The website will use a colour palette that inspires positivity.
-The design will be modern and professional, with a friendly and approachable feel.
+The design will be modern, professional, friendly and approachable.
 - **Typography**: Readable, web-friendly fonts will be used for easy reading across devices.
-- **Imagery**: High-quality images that resonate with the theme of personal growth and positivity will be used to engage users visually.
+- **Imagery**: High-quality images that resonate with personal growth and positivity will be used to engage users visually.

 ### Wireframes
 [Back to Top](#table-of-contents)

 Creating wireframes was crucial for developing Mindset Makeover.
 I chose Figma for this task because it's user-friendly and practical.
-I used real text instead of placeholders in the wireframes, making them more detailed and reflective of the final site.
+I used actual text instead of placeholders in the wireframes, making them more detailed and reflective of the final site.

 **Key Aspects of Wireframing**:

-- **Layout Visualization**: Using Figma, I was able to quickly visualize the site's layout, ensuring it was easy to navigate.
+- **Layout Visualisation**: Using Figma, I quickly pictured the site's layout, ensuring it was easy to navigate.
 - **Responsive Design**: I made wireframes for both desktop and mobile devices to guarantee a good user experience on any screen.
-- **Real Content Integration**: Including real text in the wireframes gave me a clearer view of the final look and functionality of the site.
+- **Real Content Integration**: Including actual text in the wireframes gave me a clearer view of the final look and functionality of the site.

 Figma was a great help in streamlining my design process, allowing me to focus on the user experience right from the start.